What Happens When You Let Go of Fear?

 I’m a typical introvert.
 I prefer to stay in, and when I’m forced to go out, I feel sick to my stomach with anxiety.
 But one day back in university, I realised I could let fear make my decisions for me, or I could say ‘fuck it’, push through and live my life the way I want.

-That day, I bought a ticket to Europe by myself.
-I felt equal amounts proud and terrified.
+That day, I bought a ticket to Europe, by myself.
+I felt equal amounts proud and equal amounts terrified.

-When it got to the day I was flying out, a fierce storm rolled over Melbourne.
+When it got to the day to fly out, a fierce storm rolled over Melbourne.
 I watched the lightning strike the ground as my mum drove me to the airport.
 I had that feeling at the pit of my stomach, I wanted to crawl into bed and cry.

 As I waited, alone at my gate for my flight, I cried.
 I screamed internally, ‘what the hell have I done?
 I’ve made a terrible mistake!’.

 I remember that moment so vividly.
 I remember every moment of the dread and anxiety that took hold of my body that day.
 But y’know what?
 I got on that flight.
 I travelled around Europe, alone.
-And although there were times where I called my boyfriend crying, wanting, wishing to come home – I came out the other end perfectly fine.
+And although there were times where it all became too much—often calling my boyfriend in tears—I came out the other end perfectly fine.

 That's when I realised that I need to stop making excuses by blaming my introverted nature.
 Not doing things because I'm scared, won't get me anywhere.
-Instead, I need to step out of my comfort zone, and actually give myself the chance to live and continue to grow.
+Instead, I need to step out of my comfort zone, and actually give myself the chance to live, try new things and continue to grow.

 I’m not talking walking down a dark alley in the middle of the night fear.
 I’m talking the kind of fear that arises when we’re approaching change and challenges in our lives.